EW0824/EPQ/README.md

 'bball_project_new' contains the flask web application which the CNN model will be hosted on.
 The CNN model is still under development and in repo: Machine Learning.

-'ML Resources' includes some other similar projects, from the internet, which could be of reference.
+'ML Resources' includes some other similar projects, from the internet, which was of reference to me and from where I learnt a lot from.

 This project served as my introduction into ML/DL and took place between 11/2020 to sometime in 4/2021.
 The project was put on hold when I started working on the medical imaging.
 It will be revived soon, after I learn enough about swift to be able to transform this into an ios app.